 - Create an Action Plan: Outline your timeline, as well as contact all vested parties to begin drafting planning documents and core policies.

-- Coordinate and Contract Involved Parties to Draft the Plan Document: At the very least, this will include a third-party administrator or other party contracted to help draft the plan documents and formal SBC and SPD, plus any partner fiduciaries, certified public accountants and account brokers necessary to see these documents to complete and compliant fruition.
+- Coordinate and Contract Involved Parties to Draft the Plan Document: At the very least, this will include a third-party administrator or other party contracted to help draft the plan documents and formal SBC and SPD, plus any partner fiduciaries, certified public accountants and account brokers necessary to see these documents come to fruition from a compliance standpoint.

-- Finalize Plan Policies and Coverage: Ensuring ERISA, HIPAA and other regulatory mandates are met and standards of conduct under the new plan remain in full federal adherence.
+- Finalize Plan Policies and Coverage: Ensuring ERISA, HIPAA and other regulatory mandates are met and standards of conduct under the new plan remain in full compliance with federal laws.

 - Acquire Stop-Loss Policies: For risk-mitigation and to ensure your organization is protected in the event of shock claims.

 - Draft Administrative Service Agreements: Appointing and outlining the duties of an in-house plan administrator or a contract with a TPA.

 - Publish SBCs and SPDs: For all employees and covered persons.

 Consider ERISA Bonds and Fiduciary Liability Insurance: All as a final risk mitigation strategy, protecting your assets and reputation in the event of policy mishandlings, fraudulent activity or breaches of federal laws by any of your appointed administrative agents is crucial.

 Contact The Phia Group, LLC, for Self-Funded Health Plan Consulting

 We understand this transition can be complex, with new risks and rewards to balance.
 The Phia Group has been on a mission to make health benefits more affordable for employees and employers alike since our inception, with cost-containment services tailored to our clients.